 From Kindergarten and 1st grade where we are learning about spatial awareness, exploring new equipment and discovering new ways to exercise our bodies, all the way up to fifth grade where we are finding the value of teamwork through adventure challenges, creating personalized fitness plans, and developing creative movement compositions.
 By the time a student leaves Brown, they will have the necessary skills to lead long, healthy, active lives.

 Foreign language instruction is a unique feature of IB schools — our language is Spanish.
 The Spanish program at Brown International is geared toward fostering cognitive flexibility: when children are fluent in two languages, they know more than one word for the same object or concept.
 Because words have different connotations and ideas in different languages, children build a more complex understanding of vocabulary and the world.
 A bilingual child not only can speak two languages, but can think about the world in more complicated ways.
 For this reason, the Spanish program at Brown is a perfect complement to our IB program.

-Students at Brown receive 40 minutes of Spanish instruction a week, during which time they learn language structures (phrases) and vocabulary related to school-wide IB units.
+During Spanish, students learn language structures (phrases) and vocabulary related to school-wide IB units.
 Students work in cooperative groups, act-out concepts, learn songs and play games.
 Native Spanish speakers are given the opportunity to improve reading and writing skills and to support Spanish learners in a trusting environment.